microsoft/CorrelationVector-Swift/README.md

 ## With Cocoapods

 1. Run `pod init` if not yet initialized
-2. Add following line to corresponding target's section in `Podfile`:
+2. Add the following line to the corresponding target's section in the **Podfile**:
 ```
 pod 'CorrelationVector', :git => 'https://github.com/microsoft/CorrelationVector-Swift.git', :branch => 'master'
 ```